VSawyerHub/Nextage-Fullstack/README.md

 ## 📖 Description

-**Nextage-Fullstack** is a fullstack web application built to help gamers manage their video game collection and progress.
+**Nextage** is a fullstack web application built to help gamers manage their video game collection and progress.
 With a clean interface and powerful features, users can:

 - **Game Catalog**: Organize and track all your owned and desired games.
 - **Backlog Management**: Maintain a to-play list to never forget what’s next.